Site last updated 9/15/2017

 cows are rationed for a days worth of feed to graze on.

-The calves are weaned onto grass and then started on the hays and a small amount
+The calves are weaned onto grass and then started on the hays and they may

 reduce the amount of Omega 3 fatty acids in the meat.